 - The riff uses the E minor aeolian scale (also known as natural minor)

-- The riff ends on a B. This gives the ending of the riff a certain tension, making it want to go back to the root.
+- The riff ends on a B, which is the perfect fifth.
+This gives the ending of the riff a certain tension, making it want to go back to the root note.

 This is a great way of getting into theory, because you’re working with actual music, instead of dry, theoretical concepts.
 You’re starting with sound.

-If you prefer not to sing, or if you’re afraid your landlord will leave an eviction notice on your door after overhearing these exercises, humming or whistling is also perfectly fine.
+If you prefer not to sing, or if you’re afraid your landlord will leave an eviction notice on your door after overhearing you practice, humming or whistling quietly is also perfectly fine.
 As long as you make some sort of noise with your mouth.

 The goal of these singing exercises is to get better at recognising musical elements (3).
 When you’re able to sing these elements or produce them with your mouth in any way, it becomes much easier to recognise them.
 So, what elements should you be able to recognise?
 As a start, the most important ones are: